nicholas-cantina/holocron/README.md

 ### Debug in VSCode

-1. Switch to the virtual environment kernel (use the button on the top right).
+1. Switch to the virtual environment kernel (use the button on the top right)
-2. Install `ipykernel` if prompted.
+2. Install `ipykernel` if prompted
-4. Open and execute the scripts.
+4. Open and execute the available iPython notebook (e.g., scripts/ipython_notbooks/test.ipynb)

 ## Updating the Virtual Environment